Bill On The Road

 10. Blowing Rock, North Carolina

 One of North Carolina’s most beautiful destinations is the town of Blowing Rock.
 It’s located about 90 minutes southeast of Johnson City.
 You’ll love the small town charm and the incredible scenery around every turn.
 If you’re lucky enough to visit during of the area’s festivals, you’ll enjoy watching the community come together for a good time.
 Outdoor experiences are abundant as well as unique accommodations.
 Be sure to visit “the blowing rock” (pictured above) to learn about the towns namesake as well as the iconic Grandfather Mountain swinging bridge.
-Blowing Rock is a wonderful road trip stop!
+Blowing Rock is one of our favorite road trips from Nashville!

 Travel Time: 5h 30m / 341 miles